Did you know that about 43 percent of Americans are performing at least part of their jobs from home these days?

 If you’re going to build a blogging business, there are many ways to “monetize” your site.

 Affiliate marketing, writing sponsored posts, display ads, developing and selling your own products and courses, and consulting are just a few ways you can earn income from your blog.

 Before you get ahead of yourself, there’s a few basic steps to begin with: You need to choose what you’re going to write about, first of all.
 Next comes choosing a domain name and then web hosting.

-You can start a mom blog for just a few dollars a month with Siteground.
-Read my step-by-step guide for starting a WordPress blog for beginners which can help minimize the overwhelm of launching your blog!
+You can start a mom blog for just a few dollars a month with most hosts.
+There are many free step-by-step guides for starting a WordPress blog for beginners which can help minimize the overwhelm of launching your blog.